 a.
 Charging Data Function (CDF);

 b.
 Online Charging Function (OCF).

+5. Determination of completeness of charging information in IMS

 How to use and where to generate the parameters in IM CN subsystems are described further in the subclauses that follow.
 The charging correlation information is encoded in the P-Charging-Vector header field as defined in subclause 7.2A.5 and in RFC 7315 [52].
-The P-Charging-Vector header field contains the following header field parameters: "icid-value", "icid-generated-at", "related-icid", "related-icid-generated-at", "access-network-charging-info", "orig-ioi", "term-ioi" and "transit-ioi".
+The P-Charging-Vector header field contains the following header field parameters: "icid-value", "icid-generated-at", "related-icid", "related-icid-generated-at", "access-network-charging-info", "orig-ioi", "term-ioi", "transit-ioi" and "nf-identifier".

 The offline and online charging function addresses are encoded in the P-Charging-Function-Addresses as defined in RFC 7315 [52].
 The P-Charging-Function-Addresses header field contains the following header field parameters: "ccf" for CDF and "ecf" for OCF.